Whole Home Standby Generators — Built for South Carolina Life.

 Don't Wait for the Next Storm.
 Serving Florence, Darlington, Marion & Beyond.

 South Carolina is one of the most storm-prone states in the nation.
 From hurricane season along the coast to severe thunderstorms, ice storms, and inland flooding across the Midlands and Upstate, power outages here aren't a rare inconvenience — they're a way of life.
 The question isn't if the power will go out.
-It's how long and how prepared will you be?
+How long, and how prepared, will you be?

 A whole home standby generator is the most effective way to protect your family, your property, and your peace of mind, no matter what the weather brings.